Legacy-Edition-Minigames/LEMClientHelper/README.md

-# LEB Client Helper
+# LEM Client Helper

 This is a mod for fabric, currently for 1.17

-This is a client companion mod for use on LEB servers.
+This is a client companion mod for use on LEM servers.

 #Current Features